Divorce is not something you planned for when you walked blissfully down

-For over 35 years as a divorce attorney and mediator, I have been guiding
+For more than 35 years as a divorce attorney and mediator, I have been

-spouses successfully to find the right path to divorce.
-If you need help
+guiding spouses successfully to find the right path to divorce.
+If you

-with your divorce, I would be happy to show you all your options!
-Call me today!
+need help with your divorce, I would be happy to show you all your options!